TencentARC/ArcNerf/docs/models.md

 [Instant-ngp](https://arxiv.org/abs/2201.05989) is not a model.
 It uses `HashGridEmbedder` and `SHEmbedder` to accelerate the training progress.
 For volume-based acceleration, you should set `obj_bound` as a volume, use do optim/ray_sample_acc for fast sampling.
+- cascade: Since we focus on modeling the main object in the scene, we do not use multi-cascade for sampling and density update.
+Only a single `N_grid**3` density bitfield is used for record and sampling.
+- As in original repo, the data are processed such that all sampling ray points are in `[0, 1]` already.
+We use the volume not normalized as a `[0, 1]` cuda but with customized position and length.
+The sampling is based on the customized volume.

 ------------------------------------------------------------------------
 ## bkg_model